Hammarn/1MB335/Lab2.md

 ### Code review
 The answers you submit to this lab will be review by another student in the class.
 All serious businesses/workplaces that involve work with coding should have some form of code review.
-This is to make sure that new code that is developed does not cause problems for the company.
+This is to make sure that the new code that is developed does not cause problems for the company.
 In addition, it gives feedback to the coder on how they might simplify their code or make it more robust.

 As a reviewer your job is to assess the following things: